ernesthwang/Spreadsheets.IkeaGlassBoard/README.md

 ![Scrum Board](https://raw.github.com/ernesthwang/Spreadsheets.IkeaGlassBoard/master/img/ScrumBoard.png "Scrum Board")

 ## Template (Portrait)
 You can also use the Portrait version of the Template if you wish to mount your whiteboard vertically.
+Just be warned that you probably won't be able to fit the entire spreadsheet on your monitor wihtout scrolling.

 ![Template (Portrait)](https://raw.github.com/ernesthwang/Spreadsheets.IkeaGlassBoard/master/img/TemplatePortrait.png "Scrum Board")